roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-04 ****** byStoryTeller07© The big hulk of a football player tapped her on the shoulder and she turned around to dance with him, whether he wanted to or not.
+The big hulk of a football player tapped her on the shoulder and she turned around to dance with him, whether he wanted to or not.
 He turned out to be more nibble than he looked.
 A couple of fast numbers, blasts from the past came on that even she recognized, had them breathing hard.

  He ignored her request to sit the next one out and just grabbed a hand pulling her into a jive.
 Not knowing how to she was thrown around like a rag doll.
 The little dress flew around her hips showing off the little white panties with her only saving grace being the android suit underneath everything.